utkarsh-raj/RESTful-blog-app/README.md

 # RESTful-blog-app
-A RESTul Blog Web App with CRUD functionalities.
+A RESTful Blog Web App with CRUD functionalities.